This vegetarian stuffed squash recipe doubles as a colorful, healthy main or side dish, and it reheats beautifully for workday lunches.

 • Thyme: This fragrant herb with delicate leaves and woody stems adds a woodsy and lemony flavor.

-• Kosher salt: Kosher salt helps every other flavor in this acorn squash recipe shine.
-If Taylor Swift was an acorn squash, Kosher salt would be her backup singer.
+• Kosher salt and freshly ground black pepper: Kosher salt helps every other flavor in this acorn squash recipe shine.
+A little pepper adds earthy warmth.

 What to Serve with Stuffed Acorn Squash